vic-ma/howtodismantle.github.io/_posts/2024-02-21-Mastering-dynamic-file-loading-How-to-load-CSV-files-without-knowing-their-name.md

 ## Setting up the data sources

-We need two CSV data source that look very similiar.
-The first one named ACListCurrent uses the same credentials we already use for the network file list.
-The trick here is not to have a static file name, but use a single line LUA script to get the file name from the position number 0 from ReorderFiles data flow we created in the last step.
+We need two CSV data sources that look very similar.
+The first one, named `ACListCurrent`, uses the same credentials that we used for the network file list.
+The trick here is to not have a static file name, but rather use a single line LUA script.
+This script gets the file name from position 0 from the `ReorderFiles` data flow we created in the last step.

 ![image](/assets/2024-02-21/060.png)

-We do the same for the ACListLast data source source, but here we point to ordinal number 1 (whichis the second entry of the file list).
+We do the same thing for the `ACListLast` data source, except we point to position 1, which is the second entry of the file list.

 ![image](/assets/2024-02-21/070.png)